Independent-Society-of-Knowledge/Dokuments/README.md

 # Organization Public Documents
-This repository contains public documents and materials related to [Organization Name].
+This repository contains public documents and materials related to Independent Society of Knowledge.
 The purpose of this repository is to provide transparency and share important information with the public.

 **Contents**:
 - Founding Docs